 Distinguishing Severity of Food Allergy: The Medical Statement to Request Dietary Accommodations must state that your student has been diagnosed by a doctor with either food anaphylaxis (severe food allergy) or a food intolerance.

-- It can take 3-4 weeks from the time forms are received for accommodations to be made.
+• Due to the ordering process, it can take 3-4 weeks from the time forms are received for accommodations to be made.
 Please plan accordingly during this time.

-- All school meals are tree nut and peanut free.
+• All school meals are tree nut and peanut free.

 USDA Nondiscrimination Statement